SiloCityLabs/Cuttlephone/README.md

  # How to use phone case generator
  - install [OpenSCAD](https://openscad.org/downloads.html) version 2021.01 or greater
- - Download the code above using Code > Download ZIP or use git command line: `git clone https://github.com/SiloCityLabs/Cuttlephone.git`
+ - Download the code and its dependencies using the git command line: `git clone https://github.com/SiloCityLabs/Cuttlephone.git --recurse-submodules`
  - open the file "phone_case.scad" to use the GUI

  # Build and publish scripts